Top of the page

-There's also an illegal form, called meth, that is very addictive.
+There's also an illegal form, called meth.
 Meth is an odourless, bitter-tasting powder that can be dissolved in water or alcohol.
 It's usually white, but it can be other colours.
 It can be in a pill, powder, or small, clear crystals that may look like ice or rocks.

 The drug is often made in home labs from cheap, often toxic, ingredients.

 Meth can be smoked, snorted, swallowed, or injected.

 Methamphetamine use can lead to stimulant use disorder.
 This means using meth in a way that harms you or causes you to harm others.
 It may also be called substance use disorder or drug misuse.
 People who use this drug tend to use it again and again (binge) and then sleep for a long time (crash) afterward.

 People who use this drug have strong cravings for it.

 People who use meth may become anxious, confused, and violent.
 It can affect a person's brain so that they cannot tell what is real (psychosis).
 This may include:

 In high doses, it can increase body temperature to dangerous levels.
 It can cause seizures.
 Because the drug raises heart rate and blood pressure, it can damage blood vessels in the brain.
 This can cause a stroke.